Notes on Snap‑and‑Chat

 Suppose that the finality gap bound is blocks.
 Having already defined , the necessary consensus rule is attractively simple:

-To adapt this approach to enforce Safety Mode instead of stalling the chain, we can allow the alternative of producing a block that follows the Safety Mode restrictions:
+To adapt this approach to enforce Stalled Mode instead of stalling the chain, we can allow the alternative of producing a block that follows the Stalled Mode restrictions:

 There is, however, a potential denial-of-service attack by claiming the existence of a BFT block that is very far ahead of the actual BFT chain tip.
 This attack is not very serious as long as nodes limit the number of BFT blocks they will attempt to obtain in parallel before having checked validator signatures.